CO2Compass®: CO2 Corrosion Modeling, Prediction, Assessment and Solutions

 CO2Compass has a clean and efficient user interface that instantly responds to changes in user inputs.
 You do not need to select the input parameter range before entering the input parameter value or wait for flashy and sluggish screens to update the displayed calculation results.
 In CO2Compass, all input parameters are presented under the Inputs Tab.
 All calculation results are presented under the Outputs Tab.
-Users have complete control over the modeling process by directly overriding the default settings for parameters such as in-situ pH, liquid velocity, FeCO3/Fe3O4 scale protection, FeS scale protection, oil wetting, glycol effect and CO2 fugacity.
+Users have complete control over the modeling process by directly overriding the default settings for parameters such as in-situ pH, liquid velocity, FeCO3/Fe3O4 scale protection, FeS scale protection, oil wetting, glycol effect, CO2 fugacity, inhibitor efficiency and inhibitor availability.
 Refer to the image below for details.

-Unique features in CO2Compass not found in any other commercial CO2 modeling software include:
+Unique features in CO2Compass not found in any other commercial CO2 prediction and CO2 corrosion modeling software include:

 The Corrosion Risk Category, the Corrosion Dominating Process, the Elemental Sulfur Corrosion Risk, the Mercury Risk including the likelihood of liquid metal embrittlement (LME), the Inhibitor Effectiveness, measured by the Inhibitor Likelihood Success Score (ILSS), the Inhibitor Risk Category and typical inhibitor dosage are automatically generated as outputs.